 • Using tools like the Doing Business report of the World Bank and the Fraser Institute’s Economic Freedom of the World report to identify “low-hanging-fruit” reforms that can measurably increase economic freedom.

-If you would like to learn more about the Center and meet those involved in its work, consider attending our upcoming Asia Liberty Forum or Liberty Forum & Freedom Dinner, where many of our partners come together to learn from one another, participate in networking and training opportunities, and celebrate the accomplishments of their global peers.
+If you would like to learn more about the initiatives and meet those involved, consider attending our upcoming Asia Liberty Forum or Liberty Forum & Freedom Dinner, where many of our partners come together to learn from one another, participate in networking and training opportunities, and celebrate the accomplishments of their global peers.

 If you are working for a think tank or civil society group that would like to take part in training programs and grant competitions, the first step is to go through Atlas Network’s partner approval process.

-If you are a philanthropist wanting to learn about the Center’s work, please contact Vice President of Development Chad Goote.
+If you are a philanthropist wanting to learn about the initiatives' work, please contact Chief Development Officer Chad Goote.
 We would be happy to provide details that will help you make an informed decision about how gifts to the Center for Asia & Oceania may fulfill your philanthropic goals.

-The Center for Asia & Oceania serves a network of independent think tanks and civil society organizations that take their own positions on specific policy topics in specific countries.
+Our initiatives in Asia & Oceania serve a network of independent think tanks and civil society organizations that take their own positions on specific policy topics in specific countries.
 We are not a think tank ourselves, so we are not in the business of giving hot takes on the news of the day.
-On occasion, our team can assist media inquiries by providing references to experts associated with our partner organizations, but these individuals do not speak for the Center itself.
+On occasion, our team can assist media inquiries by providing references to experts associated with our partner organizations, but these individuals do not speak for the initiatives themselves.

 The Center welcomes speaking invitations for Dr. Tom Palmer.
 Please contact Amanda Ashworth with the details of your invitation.

-No. The Center for Asia & Oceania does not engage in partisan politics.
+No. Our initiatives in Asia & Oceania does not engage in partisan politics.
 Our focus is on building a long-term consensus around the principles that foster peace and prosperity, with the sincere hope that such a future will see ‘less at stake’ in individual elections, because all parties will be respectful of fundamental freedoms.

-The Center for Asia & Oceania collaborates with partners that understand how individual rights, limited government under the rule of law, and free markets can create prosperity and improve the prospects for peace.
-The Center calls for an end to cronyism, corruption, and political privileges of all kinds, and looks forward to working with all people of goodwill who share this vision.
-In this way, the Center adheres to a set of principles, but not to a narrowly-defined ideology or political orientation.
+Our initiatives for Asia & Oceania collaborate with partners that understand how individual rights, limited government under the rule of law, and free markets can create prosperity and improve the prospects for peace.
+The initiatives call for an end to cronyism, corruption, and political privileges of all kinds, and looks forward to working with all people of goodwill who share this vision.
+In this way, the initiatives adhere to a set of principles, but not to a narrowly-defined ideology or political orientation.